joseph225/Real-Time-Voice-Cloning-encoder/README.md

 1. Starting visdom server
    python3 -m visdom.server

    Then, in your browser, you can go to:

    http://localhost:8097

+   More on Visdom setup and details can be found [here](https://github.com/fossasia/visdom/blob/master/README.md).

 2. To train from scratch, follow this link [here](https://github.com/CorentinJ/Real-Time-Voice-Cloning/wiki/Training).